-Whether it’s the giant Oktoberfest version that’s quite literally bigger than your face, or laugenstangen, its baguette-shaped cousin, the pretzel holds a cherished place in German cuisine.
-All over the country, bretzel play an integral part in time-honored traditions.
+Whether it’s the giant Oktoberfest version that’s quite literally bigger than your face, or Laugenstangen, its baguette-shaped cousin, the pretzel holds a cherished place in the cuisine of Alpine Europe.
+All over Germany, Bretzeln play an integral part in time-honored traditions.
 In the regions of Baden and Schwaben, special pretzels are eaten on January 1 for luck in the coming year.
-And in the Southwest, fastenbrezeln is prepared for Lent.
+And in the Southwest, Fastenbrezeln are prepared for Lent.

 Some pretzels are even the subject of local tales, and the Burger pretzel wins the award for “pretzel with the most compelling backstory.”
 According to legend, in 1795, a family of German bakers took in a French soldier while he recovered from wounds he suffered in battle.
 Once healed, the soldier shared his secret pretzel recipe as a “thank you” for their kindness.

 Why exactly are these twisty, salted delicacies an icon of not only Oktoberfest, but Germany itself?
 After doing some research, I could tell you that they’re such a prominent part of the country’s baking tradition that they’ve been used as a baker’s emblem since the 12th century.
 Or that they hold religious significance—their shape is meant to resemble a pair of arms folded in prayer.
 But, in order to really get a complete picture, I figured why not make them?
 So I did.

 Learning the ropes (or knots, if you will)